 Q: Will you provide other services besides shelter?

-A: In addition to providing three meals a day, we plan to refer our residents to available federal and local services for assistance.
-They will be working on a transition plan with a case worker.
-We can’t over emphasize the goal of the housing of any family is expected to be “temporary.”
+A: In addition to providing three meals a day, we refer our residents to available federal and local services for assistance.
+They work on a transition plan with a caseworker.
+We can’t over emphasize that the goal of the housing of any family is expected to be “temporary.”
 Every effort will be made to eventually see each family in some kind of affordable housing.

 Q: What will you do about food for your residents?

-A: Manzanita Outreach and Sedona Food Bank have generously offered to supply food.
-When we are in full operation, we expect there will be other groups that will be contributing.
+A: Manzanita Outreach, Sedona Food Bank, and other organizations have generously offered to supply food.
 All food will be provided free of charge to the residents.
 Three meals a day will be available.